 - Other surface cleaning;

 All solvent users must determine if the regulations apply to their specific operation.
 This depends on your business sector, and the type and amount of solvent you use in a year.
 At least 12 consecutive months of solvent purchase records are required to determine if the regulations apply to you.
-Should you exceed the annual solvent consumption threshold for your sector, your operation comes under the remit of the regulations, and you will be required to achieve compliance by October 31st 2007.
+Should you exceed the annual solvent consumption threshold for your sector, your operation comes under the remit of the regulations, and you are required to achieve compliance.

 Accredited Inspection Contractor